Himanshu-1703/SVM_Hyperparameters/README.md

 ![alt text](<screenshots/Gamma 2.png>)

-> **Note- The App also provides an option through the radio button to switch between `matplotlib` plots that are custom built or can switch to `mlxtend` to plot decision boubndaries of the model.
+> **Note- The App also provides an option through the radio button to switch between `matplotlib` plots that are custom built or can switch to `mlxtend` to plot decision boundaries of the model.**

 ![alt text](<screenshots/custom type.png>)